yjb94/expo-iap/README.md

 npx expo install expo-iap
 ```

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](./CONTRIBUTING.md) for details on:

+- Development setup
+- Running the example app
+- Testing guidelines
+- Code style and conventions
+- Submitting pull requests

 For detailed usage examples and error handling, see the [documentation](https://expo-iap.hyo.dev).

 > Sharing your thoughts—any feedback would be greatly appreciated!